NEW DATE: That snow day didn’t hold us back! Get the new details for Backpacks to Briefcases here!

 Are you graduating from the University of Toronto in 2026?
-If you’re about to finish your undergraduate degree with an economics component, you’ll want to register for Backpacks to Briefcases on 15 January 2026 from 5:30 to 8PM at Max Gluskin House (EconHQ) at 150 St. George Street.
+If you’re about to finish your undergraduate degree with an economics component, you’ll want to register for Backpacks to Briefcases on 26 February 2026 from 5:30 to 8PM at Max Gluskin House (EconHQ) at 150 St. George Street.

 Guests will hear from a panel of 3 alumni and moderator Professor Tyler Paul who will discuss how they put their economics degrees to work in industries like finance, tech, consulting and AI.
-Register here!
+REGISTER HERE.

 The Panelists: